-GCHRAs are only offered to those who participate in an organization's group health insurance plan, as it's a supplement intended to help employees with their deductible costs.
+GCHRAs are only offered to those who participate in an organization’s group plan, as it’s an ancillary benefit intended to help employees with their deductible costs.

-Employees can use their GCHRA allowance to get reimbursed for healthcare costs before their out-of-pocket maximum is met or to get reimbursed for expenses that aren't fully covered by the group plan, such as vision or dental expenses.
+Employees can use their GCHRA allowance to get reimbursed for healthcare costs before their out-of-pocket maximum is met or for expenses that aren’t fully covered by the group plan, such as vision or dental expenses.

 Why are HRAs a good choice for nonprofit organizations?

 While HRAs are an excellent health benefits solution for organizations of all sizes and types, they have a few special perks that make them an even more attractive choice for nonprofit organizations.